Criscraft/HandcraftedFilterNetworks/README.md

     pip install -r requirements.txt

-Then open an interactive python session
+Please test, if you have GPU support.
+Open an interactive python session

     python